ipld/ipld/specs/advanced-data-layouts/prollytree/spec.md

 Many applications have been using IPLD to represent large datasets in use cases such as blockchains or decentralized databases.
 One side effect is that querying large amounts of data has become a more common need which often gets solved with centralized database indexes.
 IPLD Prolly Trees are an important step in this direction in that they provide an interface similar to a Database's B+ tree.
-Some of the immediate benefits of using Prolly Trees over regular B+ Trees is that Prolly Trees are self-balancing and can be determenistically merged with other trees which is important to reduce the amount of restructuring necessary for collaborativ index creation.
+Some of the immediate benefits of using Prolly Trees over regular B+ Trees is that Prolly Trees are self-balancing and can be deterministically merged with other trees which is important to reduce the amount of restructuring necessary for collaborativ index creation.
-In this document we will build off of prior art in [Probabilistic B-Trees](https://github.com/attic-labs/noms/blob/master/doc/intro.md#prolly-trees-probabilistic-b-trees) to define a speficication on how they can be represented in IPLD, how they can be constructed, how they can be queried, and how multiple trees can be merged together.
+In this document we will build off of prior art in [Probabilistic B-Trees](https://github.com/attic-labs/noms/blob/master/doc/intro.md#prolly-trees-probabilistic-b-trees) to define a specification on how they can be represented in IPLD, how they can be constructed, how they can be queried, and how multiple trees can be merged together.

 ## References